Do you have a child who seems impossible to potty train? If you’re in the trenches of potty training a stubborn toddler, don’t give up yet!

 Well, if that was a setback, this new development in my son’s life (the birth of his sister) was a grinding halt in the potty learning saga.

 So what do you do when you have a brand new baby, no sleep in your near future…

 …and your 4 year old won’t potty train?

 I fully gave up on all of it for a few months.

-I’ll be honest, I think there’s a current climate that says that it doesn’t matter what age your child potty trains, just let them take the lead and it’ll happen eventually.
+I’ll be honest, I think there’s a current climate that says that it doesn’t matter what age your child potty trains.

 - He was deliberate and consistent with peeing on the potty.